Yuanda-Dong/Yuanda-Dong/README.md

 ### Hi there 👋, I'm Yuanda

 - 🖥️ I have been coding for over 6 years.
-- 🌱 I love working with memory-safe programming languages, and I think programming languages / application frameworks are just abstractions that we use to best deliver user needs.
+- 🌱 I love working with memory-safe programming languages.
+- 💬 I think programming languages / application frameworks are just abstractions that we use to best deliver user needs.
 - 📫 How to reach me:
   | WeChat: [dongyuanda]() | Email: dongyuanda@gmail.com |
   | ------------- |:-------------:|